 Black Bean Bowls Variation Ideas

 • Can’t have cashews?
-I’d recommend using the creamy cilantro sauce on these shrimp tacos instead.
+I’d recommend using this creamy cilantro sauce.

 • If you don’t love cilantro, I’d recommend the sauce on these Loaded Sweet Potatoes instead

-• Vegetarian: to make this recipe vegetarian, cook the black beans in vegetable stock instead of chicken stock.
-Vegan: same change as vegetarian and leave off any optional cheese.
+• Vegetarian: to make this recipe vegetarian, cook the black beans in veggie stock instead of chicken stock.

 Close-up view of Black Bean Bowls, ready to eat.